Fishing Regulations & Information

 - Sales Tax Paid to the State of Alabama

 Fish consumption advisories

-Fish from almost all waters in Alabama are safe for human consumption.
-For those few locations of concern, fish consumption advisories are provided by the Alabama Dept. of Public Health.
+Fish from most waters in Alabama are safe for human consumption.
+For those locations of concern, fish consumption advisories are provided by the Alabama Department of Public Health.
 For a current list of advisories call: (800) 201-8208 or visit www.adph.org.